MIDS-scaling-up/v3/week03/lab/LabNoJetson.md

 This version of the lab will use Docker installed into a virtual machine running on your worksation.
 Lab will not work with the Docker Desktop software commonally used as we'll require access to a web camera and leverage the display of the VM.

+Unless noted, all commands are run from within your VM.

 ## Prerequisites
 The following prerequisites are required for this lab:
-- If you are using Windows or a Mac = workstaion, you will need to install a hybervisor, e.g. VMWare Workstation (windows), VMWare Fusion (Intel macs), or Parellels (Intel/Apple Silcon macs).
+- If you are using Windows or a Mac workstaion, you will need to install a hybervisor, e.g. VMWare Workstation (windows), VMWare Fusion (Intel macs), or Parallels (Intel/Apple Silcon macs).
+You may use the trial version of the Parallels or get VMWare via Berkely.
 Note, you may find that Camera performance with VMWare Fusion is sub par; in this case, you can switch to Parallels, attempt to configure usb passthrough (https://superuser.com/questions/1648046/how-to-fix-low-webcam-fps-in-vmware-fusion), or use a recorded file from your workstation's web camera.
 If you already use a Linux based workstation, you will just need to install Docker according to your distrubtions instructions.
 Note, we'll assume the use Ubuntu for the rest of the lab.
 - For Windows and Mac workstations, you have created an Ubuntu based virtual machine.
 For Intel based sytems, use https://ubuntu.com/download/desktop and download the LTS version.
 For Apple Silcon based systems, download from here: https://cdimage.ubuntu.com/focal/daily-live/current/.
 Make sure to install the 64-bit ARM image.
 - Your VM will need to have Docker installed, see https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository for details.